Kenya Photography Tour | Chris Bray Photography

 Day 9 - Flamingos then Rhino Watch

 Because I know you'll all be secretly jealous of each others' fish eagle shots, we'll wake up pre-dawn and head back on the boats again for a couple more hours of birding (so you can attempt to better their shot)!
-After another wonderful breaky, we'll hit the road and actually head in to the remote Lake Bogoria (the flamingo lake we flew over) but this time by road, so we can photograph the flamingos on foot!
+After another wonderful breaky, we'll boat back to the mainland, load up and hit the road.
+If, during our flights, it seemed the flamingos are gathered in decent numbers at an accessible part of Lake Bogoria, we'll now head there by road so we can attempt to photograph the flamingos on foot!
 It's quite amazing to experience the sheer numbers of these flamboyant birds up close!
 After lunch nearby, we'll drive onwards to our Kenyan home away from home - 'Rhino Watch Safari Lodge' - where we'll enjoy the next two nights in this family-owned and run luxury hideaway.
 We'll arrive at Rhino Watch in time to check in, and enjoy a delicious dinner.
 As we're up higher now, at the foot of the snow-capped Mount Kenya which is clearly visible from your 'chalet', it can get a little chilly - but of course they'll look after us here, even slipping a hot water bottle between your sheets ready for you as you finish dinner.
 It's good to be 'home'.

 [CLOSE]